 Reviewed by Gail M. Burns, June, 2003

-Smokey Joe’s Café runs through June 15 at the Mac-Haydn Theatre on Rt.
+The Best Little Whorehouse in Texas runs through June 29 at the Mac-Haydn Theatre on Rt.
 203 in Chatham, NY.
-The show runs just a tad over two hours and is suitable for the whole family.
+The show runs two and a half hours with one intermission.
+There are adult language and situations in the show – use your own judgement about bringing children under 12.
 Call the box office at 518-392-9292 for tickets and information.

 copyright Gail M. Burns, 2003